akherlan/demo-scraper-golang/README.md

 ## Overview

-This project was developed as part of the technical test for my application to join Ivosights and was not production ready.
+This project was developed as part of the technical test for my application to join Ivosights and is not production ready.

 The objective of this project was to develop two news scrapers specifically designed for Detik.com and Liputan6.com, with the purpose of retrieving the most recent news articles available on these platforms.